 Ben Carson was a great pediatric surgeon because he possessed two essential characteristic for success in that field: 1) his ability to care for people and 2) his knowledge and expertise in medicine.
-He’s widely considered one of the smartest candidates to run this year, and also came across as the softest spoken.
-With a combined traits of an S and a C, Carson has a more introverted personality style.
-This style combination has kept him from getting involved in mudslinging because direct attack is not something that appeals to him.
-Carson would rather promote harmony and stability, but has come out in favor of taking a tough stand if it means protecting this country (or the rights of others).
+He’s widely considered one of the smartest candidates to run this year and also came across as the softest spoken.
+With the combined traits of an S and a C, Carson has a more introverted personality style.
+This style combination has kept him from getting involved in mudslinging because direct attacks are not something that appeals to him.
+Carson would rather promote harmony and stability but has come out in favor of taking a tough stand if it means protecting this country (or the rights of others).
 When he was criticized about a lack of foreign policy, rather than argue he began taking trips to gain information, a true C trait.

 Jeb Bush – S

-Bush is ambitious as was his father and brother, but Jeb takes a softer approach.
-He is well liked and gets things done, and believes in collaboration in his strategies.
-The S may not have the quick responses of a strong D or DI and it is likely why he didn’t rate as high in the debates.
-Jeb would rather show he is a candidate of substance, and has worked well with others to achieve goals in his home state.
+Bush is ambitious, as are his father and brother, but Jeb takes a softer approach.
+He is well-liked and gets things done and believes in collaboration in his strategies.
+The S may not have the quick responses of a strong D or DI, and it is likely why he didn’t rate as high in the debates.
+Jeb would rather show he is a candidate of substance and has worked well with others to achieve goals in his home state.
 When the primary race required him to lead with some stronger attacks of his own, it seemed that he was uncomfortable doing so.
-Not surprising, since this doesn’t mesh with his easygoing “S” style.
+Not surprising since this doesn’t mesh with his easygoing “S” style.

 Did we accidentally leave out a candidate?
 Or do you think we missed the mark on one of the personality styles above?
 Let us know in the comments below who it is, what you think their personality is, and why.
 (But remember to stick to personality style— Politics and platforms are another game entirely.
 We’re don’t want to stir up a hornet’s nest!)